MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 7. In the upper-right corner of the screen, select **Save**, select **Publish**, and then refresh the page.

 8. Copy and save the saved query record ID.
-This record ID appears at the end of the URL for the window after https://make.powerapps.com/.../view/
+This record ID appears at the end of the URL for the window.

     ![Saved query ID at end of url](media/queryid.PNG "Saved query ID at end of url")